-Term Definition Dynamic Host Configuration Protocol (DHCP) Protocol for assigning dynamic IP addresses to devices on a network. gateway Packets destined for IP addresses not identified in the routing table are sent to the default gateway. hostname Unique name that identifies a router on the network. loopback address IP address of a Services Router on logical interface Io0.0 that is always active and available to external hosts and as the source address for outgoing packets.
-Network Time Protocol (NTP) Protocol that provides a reliable way of synchronizing the system time of a router. root user A superuser or system administrator who can perform any task in the file system. secure shell (SSH) Protocol that provides a secured method of logging in to a remote network system.
-Telnet Software that allows a computer to act as a remote terminal on a network system.
+Definition Packets destined for IP addresses not identified in the routing table are sent to the default gateway.
+Unique name that identifies a router on the network.
+IP address of a Services Router on logical interface lo0.0 that is always active and available to external hosts and as the source address for outgoing packets.
+Protocol that provides a reliable way of synchronizing the system time of a router.
+A superuser or system administrator who can perform any task in the file system.
+Protocol that provides a secured method of logging in to a remote network system.
+Software that allows a computer to act as a remote terminal on a network system.